-Solution D, which is already demoted, goes a long way to providing a complete solution that cannot be replaced without breaking the new valid programs; it is rejected by this principle.
+Solution D, which is already demoted, goes a long way toward providing a complete solution but one that could not be updated by a future Standard without breaking new valid programs; D is thus eliminated.
 All other remaining solutions satisfy this principle.

-Rank 14: \ B \ d \ \ \ h I - MaxReplaceUB(5,5)
+Rank 14: B h I - MaxReplaceUB(5,5)

-Solution B does nothing to actually protect current users from undefined behavior so is eliminated by this principle.
+Solution B does nothing to actually protect current users from undefined behavior and is eliminated by this principle.

-Solutions H and I define the most significant cause of UB and make it erroneous allowing them to continue through the remaining principles.
+Solutions H and I define the most significant cause of UB and make it erroneous, allowing them to continue through the remaining principles.